Home : Interviews Photoshop : Richard

 when I saw my very first computer-generated

 visual effect in "Young Sherlock Holmes".
 I was amazed at

-stained glass window looked when it came to life right before my eyes.
+how marvelous the stained glass window looked when it came to life right before my eyes.

 My mind couldn't comprehend that what I was seeing had been generated

 entirely in a computer and had never really existed.
 It was this film

 effect, followed by the countless others that followed such as Jurassic

 Park, The Mask, The Abyss, etc, that first attracted me to this new